-Internet Addiction Therapy & Counselling
+All About Internet Addiction and How to Overcome it with Psychological Therapy & Counselling

 An internet addiction is when you dedicate so much time to using the internet that it gets in the way of normal day-to-day functioning.

-Whilst the time spend on-line can be very productive, overusing the Internet can also interfere with your daily life, work, and your social relationships.
+Whilst the time spend on-line can be very productive, over-using the Internet can also interfere with your daily life, work, and your social relationships.